Skip to Main Content

 If your dissertation is selected to be kept in the Library, it will normally be for a limited period of time, as an example of how to write a good piece of work.

 We normally allow other library users to copy from dissertations in the same way as published material – giving you proper acknowledgment.
-If you do not want anyone to copy any part of your dissertation once it is in the Library, you must write to the Director of Library and Learning Services to say so.
+If you do not want anyone to copy any part of your dissertation once it is in the Library, you must write to the Director of Library Services to say so.

 Which licences does Birmingham Newman have?